 One of the most resourceful methods and modalities I use personally and in my work is Faster EFT to release any negative feelings and sensations I create and experience internally.
 Here is a short introductory video I did if you are not familiar with it.
 It is not ‘counselling’ and in my experience facilitates profound internal changes .

 You are a dynamic human being.
 You can consciously feel the way you prefer to feel using the innate power of your mind and thoughts.
 Yes, it takes practice, consistency and persistence to make any changes but when you take control and feel the associated benefits, you will like I did discover that is well worth it.

 Your questions and comments are welcome.
-Please do not hesitate to get in touch if you need more information or support and to arrange a complimentary 30 minute consultation.
+Get in touch if you need more information or support and to arrange a free 15-minute exploratory chat.
 Meantime create some peace and tranquillity for yourself and those around you.
-Hello peace and tranquillity, bye bye ‘anxiety’.